-In one aspect of this research, the scientists found that taking DHA supplement can shrink the accumulation of proteins implicated in liver fibrosis by more than 65 percent.
+In one aspect of this research, the scientists found that supplementing DHA can shrink the accumulation of proteins implicated in liver fibrosis by more than 65 percent.
 (Liver fibrosis can lead to cirrhosis of the liver and life-threatening liver failure.)

 In their lab tests, the researchers used DHA supplements equivalent to taking about 2-4 grams of fish oil.
-Aside from supplements, the best sources of the oil are fatty fish like sardines, salmon and mackerel.
+Aside from supplements, the best sources of the oil are fatty fish like sardines, salmon, mackerel and krill.

 “A lot of work has been done on fatty liver disease, and we are just beginning to explore the potential for DHA in preventing or slowing disease progression,” says Jump.
 “Fish oils, a common supplement used to provide omega 3, are also not prescribed to regulate blood glucose levels in diabetic patients, but our studies suggest that DHA may reduce the formation of harmful glucose metabolites linked to diabetic complications.”

-According to the American Liver Foundation, one of four Americans now has nonalcoholic fatty liver disease.
+According to the American Liver Foundation, one in four Americans now has nonalcoholic fatty liver disease.
 Among people who are obese, about 75 percent suffer this liver problem.

 Nonalcoholic fatty liver disease occurs when too much fat collects in the liver, causing the organ to malfunction.
 The disease has also been linked to diabetes and the over-consumption of processed foods.
 It can eventually lead to cancer, cirrhosis and nonalcoholic steatohepatitis.
 (Steatohepatitis can cause weakness, fatigue and weight loss.
 Left untreated, it scars the liver and eventually keeps the organ from operating properly.)

-The liver is responsible for disposing of most of the toxins and pollutants that enter our body.
+The liver is responsible for disposing of most of the toxins and pollutants that enter our bodies.
 The modern industrial world has stressed the liver by producing the chemicals this hard-working organ has to continually remove.
-And the processed foods we eat complicates its tasks.
+And the processed foods we eat complicate its tasks.